purestorage/helm-charts/README.md

 For installation, see the [Operator Documentation](./operator/README.md#overview).

 ### Helm Chart
+**pure-k8s-plugin** deploys PSO flexvolume plugin on your Kubernetes cluster.
-The helm chart (pure-k8s-plugin) deploys PSO on your Kubernetes cluster.
+**pure-csi-plugin** deploys PSO CSI pkugin on your Kubernetes cluster.

 #### Adding the `pure` repo